-But, the view from the lighthouse balcony is a breathtaking panorama: from the fishing harbor to the Rushikonda beach.
+But, the view from the lighthouse balcony is a breathtaking panorama: from the fishing harbour to the Rushikonda beach.
 Even more, one cannot realize where the vast sea merges with the sky.
 The lighthouse gets closed at 5.00 pm hence, we came out soon.

 It was time to return.
 We were exhausted with the long journey, hot weather and day’s sight-seeing.
-We came back to hotel rooms drained but, after an hours rest we had to come outside once again for some marketing.
+We came back to hotel rooms drained but, after an hours rest, we had to come outside once again for some marketing.
 We visited some popular shops near Jagadamba cinema to buy some sarees and souvenirs from Lepakshi Handicrafts.

 Due to tiredness, all of us woke up a little late.
-But, eventually we finished our bathe and breakfast quickly as had to start by 9.00 am.
+But, eventually, we finished our bathe and breakfast quickly as had to start by 9.00 am.
 Finally, we started at 9.15 am towards the day’s first destination: Bheemili beach.
 It was not among the popular destinations as was comparatively less crowded and located in the villages for fishermen.

 On the opposite side of the beach, I located one cemetery.

 We took a rest under the shades of the trees while enjoying a few custard apples.
 We now started for our next destination: Rushikonda beach.
-In our way, we had a few points (Thotlakonda, Rama Naidu Studio and Red sand hills) but decided not to visit.
+In our way, we had a few points (Thotlakonda, Rama Naidu Studio and Red sandhills) but decided not to visit.
 By 11.00 am we reached Rushikonda beach.
 Compared to other beaches of Andhra, it seems popular for bathing in the sea.

 The beach is popular for various water-sports: kayaking, speed boat etc.

 Then, we moved to Kailashgiri skipping the zoo (Indira Gandhi Zoo).
-Visiting a zoo would take huge time and in a hot day like that, walking a long way (about 4 km) carrying my son would be difficult: I thought.
+Visiting a zoo would take huge time and on a hot day like that, walking a long way (about 4 km) carrying my son would be difficult: I thought.
 Instead, we focused on Kailashgiri which is a park with numerous seating options, shades, small restaurants and view-points.
-We parked the car near the sea and took an rope-way to climb the hill on which the park is located.
+We parked the car near the sea and took a rope-way to climb the hill on which the park is located.
 The park-entry was Rs 5 per head and rope-way return ticket was Rs.
 90 per head.
-They charged the park-entry separately as there is options to climb the whole way up using stairs (but, it is too long so suggested to avoid).
+They charged the park-entry separately as there are options to climb the whole way up using stairs (but, it is too long so suggested to avoid).